mikemadisonweb/yii2-rabbitmq/README.md

 ```
 Be aware that all queues are under the same exchange, it's up to you to set the correct routing for callbacks.
 #### Lifecycle events
-There are also couple of lifecycle events implemented: before_consume and after_consume.
-You can use them for any additional work you need to do before or after message been consumed.
+There are also couple of lifecycle events implemented: before_consume, after_consume, before_publish, after_publish.
+You can use them for any additional work you need to do before or after message been consumed/published.
 For example, reopen database connection for it not to be closed by timeout as a consumer is a long-running process:
 ```php
 <?php
 // config/main.php